queeno/dob-api/README.md

 A simple, scalable, highly available RESTful API written in Go, never to forget again your friends' birthdays.

 The application supports two modes of operation:
-- **Local mode:** An HTTP server is span up is bound to the following local address: 0.0.0.0:8000
+- **Local mode:** An HTTP server is span up and bound to the following local address: 0.0.0.0:8000
-- **Serverless mode:** This mode introduces support for AWS Go 1.x Lambda functions.
+- **Serverless mode:** The application supports running within an AWS Go 1.x Lambda function.

-The application is written to detect the appropriate mode of operation automatically.
+The application detects the appropriate mode of operation automatically.

 ## Build and run locally

-Only follow this step if you wish to run the application in your local environment.
+Please only follow this step if you wish to run the application on your local machine.

 Please install [Go 1.12](https://golang.org/doc/install) on your system.